309thEDDGE/tip/.gitlab/merge_request_templates/Feature_to_Dev.md

 Based on _Writing Testable Code_, https://www.toptal.com/qa/how-to-write-testable-code-and-why-it-matters

+_Note:_ Follow the testability requirements unless they impact functionality or speed.

 ##### No global state
 * [ ] No class enforces that it be a singleton
 * [ ] No static (class-wide) data except constants (_i.e._, individual instances can contain different data values)